- +44 (0) 1623 753225

-The course plays across wonderfully undulating ground where some of the fairways sweep through wooded hillsides and where others run through heather, fern and gorse clad valleys.
+The bunkers at Notts are relatively shallow, unlike some of the cavernous bunkers found at Woodhall Spa or Ganton but the Hollinwell course plays across wonderfully undulating ground where some of the fairways sweep through wooded hillsides and where others run through heather, fern and gorse clad valleys.
 Unusually, there are a number of varieties of gorse at Notts, and even in the depths of winter, you will find some in flower.

-The course feels very much like heathland (the soil is sandy and the turf is springy), but it also has a moorland flavour and a touch of woodland.
+The course feels very much like heathland (the soil is sandy and the turf is firm), but it also has a moorland flavour and a touch of woodland.
 Despite the varied landscape, this attractive course comes together really well and actually gets better and better as you progress from hole to hole.
 It is also worth mentioning that a great deal of effort is being put in to encourage the heather to return to its former glory.

-Over the years, Notts has hosted a number of professional and amateur events.
+Over the years, Hollinwell has hosted a number of professional and amateur events.
 The 1970 John Player Classic (won by Christy O’Connor Senior) was probably the most notable, with a world record first prize of £25,000.
 Notts is a monster of a course (at more than 7,000 yards long) and it is probably capable of hosting a modern tournament.

 Keep an eye out for the fabulous 13th hole; six bunkers surround the green.
 It’s a downhill par three (228 yards from the back tees) with stunning views.